ltw-webdev-4/curriculum/merging-teammate-work.md

       icon: "person-1"
       label: "Owner"
     before: |
-      We now want to get up-to-date version of `master` onto your computer.
+      **Working on your own repo.** We now want to get up-to-date version of `master` onto your computer.
 So, in GitHub Desktop, “Pull” the repository. *Make sure you’re viewing the `master` branch.*

       *If you check it out in your browser, assuming it’s running in Terminal, you should see the final version of the product details page.*